jforget/raku-Hamilton2/doc/Hamilton.en.md

 and `fr2015`!), they are  built on demand when a web  page is about to display this specific full path.

+Yet, if the number of specific full paths is low enough (see parameter `full-path-threshold`),   an   additional  programme,   `gener3.raku`, rebuilds all these  specific paths and stores them  into table `Paths` instead  of the  generic paths.
+This  operation is  flagged in  table `Maps` by updating the boolean field `specific_paths` to 1.

 Relations Between The Various Paths
 -----------------------------------

+This  paragraph describes  the paths  relations in  maps flagged  with `specific_paths = 0`.

 Since  the  regional   paths  are  created  and   then  renumbered  in `gener1.raku`, all specific  regional paths linked to  a given generic